Kempsey, Worcestershire: Wrecking of the Revolutionary Elm

 "In June on Whitsunday afternoon 1897 "The Revolutionary Elm" was wrecked by a sudden storm.
 It was probably the last of the trees planted to celebrate the events of 1688."
 Note: this was the Glorious Revolution of 1688-9, when the catholic King James II fled and the Protestant William of Orange (husband of the King's elder daughter Mary) was invited by parliament to be King William III of England.

+Civil parish

+Kempsey civil parish includes the settlements of Baynhall, Broomhall, Clerkenleap, Green Street, Kerswell Green, Napleton and Stonehall.

 Notable people

 Richard Moon (1814–1899) Chairman of the London and North Western Railway from June 1861 until he retired on 22 February 1891 lived in Kempsey from 1847 to 1848.

 In 1918 Lieutenant Robert Vaughan Gorle of Napleton (an area of Kempsey parish) won the Victoria Cross on 1 October.

 The composer Sir Edward Elgar (1857–1934), lived in Kempsey from April 1923 to October 1927.

 Sir Richard Temple, 1st Baronet and his son, Richard Carnac Temple, both owned "The Nash", an estate near to Kempsey.
 The latter sold it in 1926 because of ill-health and financial difficulties.

+Barbara Hamilton, 14th Baroness Dudley lived in Kempsey until her death in 2002.